statmike/vertex-ai-mlops/MLOps.md

 - repeat
 - a MILLION other things!

 This starts with a user in a tool of choice.
 An IDE for developing this code.
 Sometimes its a controlled experience in a tool that authors code for the user (high level).
-If you are reading this then is likely an IDE where you are the author of the code like VSCode, JupyterLab, Colab, PyCharm amongst many others.
+If you are reading this then it is likely an IDE where you are the author of the code like OSS-Code (VSCode), JupyterLab, Colab, PyCharm amongst many others.

 ---
 ## in progress - stay tuned